NULC Deadlines, Categories and Criteria

-» Submissions for the National Undergraduate Literature Conference open October 1, 2019, and close January 15, 2020 (EXTENDED to February 15, 2020 - after being closed for a week, the submission site has been reopened).
+» Submissions for the National Undergraduate Literature Conference will be accepted beginning October 30, 2023, and close February 15, 2024.
 Submissions should consist of a 350-500-word abstract; see specifics below.
 Previously, NULC has asked for full works to be submitted, however due to the volume of submissions, please submit ONLY an abstract.

 - Title and Name of Presenter

 - Name of Endorsing Professor

 - Subject and Scope of Paper